JiteshNayak2004/PD_OPENLANE/README.md

 ## fixing drc errors

-3. Open magic with `poly.mag` as input: `magic poly.mag`.
+1. Open magic with `poly.mag` as input: `magic poly.mag`.
 Focus on `Incorrect poly.9` layout.
-As described on the poly.9 [design rule of SKY130 PDK](https://skywater-pdk.readthedocs.io/en/main/rules/periphery.html#poly), the spacing between polyresistor with poly or diff/tap must at least be 0.480um.
-Using `:box`, we can see that the distance is 0.250um YET there is no DRC violations shown.
+2. As described on the poly.9 [design rule of SKY130 PDK](https://skywater-pdk.readthedocs.io/en/main/rules/periphery.html#poly), the spacing between polyresistor with poly or diff/tap must at least be 0.480um.
+3. Using `:box`, we can see that the distance is 0.250um YET there is no DRC violations shown.
 Our goal is to fix the tech file to include that DRC.
 ![image](https://user-images.githubusercontent.com/87559347/188370620-7e802ce0-cd15-4385-9b73-d8f5ee5fe8ae.png)

 4. Open `sky130A.tech`.
 The included rules for poly.9 are only for the spacing between the n-poly resistor with n-diffusion and the spacing between the p-poly resistor with diffusion.
-We will now add new rules for the spacing between the **poly resistor with poly non-resistor**, highlighted green below are the two added rules.
-On the left is the rule for spacing between n-poly resistor with poly non-resistor and on the right is the rule for the spacing between the p-poly resistor with poly non-resistor.
+5. We will now add new rules for the spacing between the **poly resistor with poly non-resistor**,
+6. highlighted green below are the two added rules.
+7. On the left is the rule for spacing between n-poly resistor with poly non-resistor and on the right is the rule for the spacing between the p-poly resistor with poly non-resistor.
 The `allpolynonres` is a macro under `alias` section of techfile.
 ![image](https://user-images.githubusercontent.com/87559347/188374444-4999b439-40ab-42ae-91cd-91017c217f3e.png)

-5. Run `tech load sky130A.tech` then `drc check` in tkcon to reload the tech file.
-The new DRC rules will now take effect.Notice the white dots on the poly indicating the design rule violations.
-Command `drc find` to iterate in each violations.
+8. Run `tech load sky130A.tech` then `drc check` in tkcon to reload the tech file.
+9. The new DRC rules will now take effect notice the white dots on the poly indicating the design rule violations.
+10. Command `drc find` to iterate in each violations.
 ![image](https://user-images.githubusercontent.com/87559347/188373919-e9d1bd08-7c50-400a-9a17-65fa4296c82e.png)

-6. Next, notice below that there are violations between N-substrate diffusion with the polyresistors (from left: npolyres, ppolyres, xpolyres) which is good.
+11. Next, notice below that there are violations between N-substrate diffusion with the polyresistors (from left: npolyres, ppolyres, xpolyres) which is good.
 But between npolyres with P-substrate diffusion, there is no violation shown.
 ![image](https://user-images.githubusercontent.com/87559347/188421029-0f94f6c8-8fc7-4aab-b895-05de5de40f7c.png)

-7. To fix that, just modify the tech file to include not only the spacing between npolyres with N-substrate diffusion in poly.9 but between **npolyres and all types of diffusion**. `alldif` is also a macro under `alias` section.
+12. To fix that, just modify the tech file to include not only the spacing between npolyres with N-substrate diffusion in poly.9 but between **npolyres and all types of diffusion**. `alldif` is also a macro under `alias` section.
 Load the tech file again, the new DRC will now take effect.
 ![image](https://user-images.githubusercontent.com/87559347/188384339-225f2a84-8aca-44c6-b742-272448051fc9.png)
 ![image](https://user-images.githubusercontent.com/87559347/188421488-3d84c048-06b3-46ac-9816-513dd7c721f2.png)